rust-lang/book/src/ch17-04-streams.md

 We start with an array of numbers, which we convert to an iterator and then call `map` on to double all the values.
 Then we convert the iterator into a stream using the `trpl::stream_from_iter` function.
-Then we loop over the items in the stream as they arrive with the `while let` loop.
+Next, we loop over the items in the stream as they arrive with the `while let` loop.

-Unfortunately, when we try to run the code, it doesn’t compile.
-Instead, as we can see in the output, it reports that there is no `next` method available.
+Unfortunately, when we try to run the code, it doesn’t compile, but instead it reports that there’s no `next` method available:

 <!-- manual-regeneration
 cd listings/ch17-async-await/listing-17-30